SasiprabhaRM/BOB_SOCIAL_MEDIA/youtube-react-social-ui/README.md

 Social Media Platform using React.js

 Welcome to the Social Media Platform project built using React.js!
 This project aims to create a basic social media platform where users can interact, share posts, connect with friends, and more.
 The platform provides a foundation that you can extend and customize to create your own unique social media experience.

 Features

-User registration and authentication
+User registration and authentication,
-User profiles with profile pictures and bio
+User profiles with profile pictures and bio,
-News feed displaying posts from friends
+News feed displaying posts from friends,
-Post creation and deletion
+Post creation and deletion,
-Like on posts
+Like on posts,
-Follow users and see their posts on the home feed Unfollow users
+Follow users and see their posts on the home feed, Unfollow users,
-User search functionality
+User search functionality,
-Responsive and user-friendly design
+Responsive and user-friendly design.

 Usage